erfianugrah/cloudflare_api_scripts/current/video-resizer-pre-warmer/README.md

 ## License

-This tool is provided for internal use and is not published under any specific open-source license.
+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.